ZcashFoundation/zcash-pegzone/README.md

 There are three token types involved:

 - `PZEC` tokens are backed 1:1 by `ZEC` held in the Zcash mainnet shielded pool.
 They are issued and redeemed for mainnet ZEC allowing users of either network to hold and transact shielded & ZEC-denominated value.
-- `DZEC` tokens represent delegated stake weight to validators and they determine the weight of the staking consensus mechanism while leaving the control of ownership, transfer, and delegation decoupled from stake weight.
+- `DZEAL` tokens represent delegated stake weight to validators and they determine the weight of the staking consensus mechanism while leaving the control of ownership, transfer, and delegation decoupled from stake weight.
-- `SZEC` tokens are the source of delegated weight, and SZEC owners can transfer them freely and/or delegate them to validators.
+- `ZEAL` tokens are the source of delegated weight, and ZEAL owners can transfer them freely and/or delegate them to validators.

 The exchange rates between token types are as follows:

 - Zcash mainnet `ZEC` and `PZEC` have a pegged exchange rate impacted by usage fees.
-- `DZEC` and `SZEC` have a pegged exchange rate impacted by fees and staking returns.
+- `DZEAL` and `ZEAL` have a pegged exchange rate impacted by fees and staking returns.
-- Any `ZEC` holder can transform their ZEC into SZEC with a one-way peg (a burn mechanism).
-However, the exchange rate between `ZEC` and `SZEC` is otherwise floating.
+- Any `ZEC` holder can transform their ZEC into ZEAL with a one-way peg (a burn mechanism).
+However, the exchange rate between `ZEC` and `ZEAL` is otherwise floating.

 ### Staking mechanics